 Instructor – share your knowledge and experience with students of our lifelong learning programs.
 Teachers provide instruction for 1 hour classes, lecturers contribute 1 hour talks, and lunch speakers give 45 minute presentations.
 Select a topic of your choosing.
 Lifelong learning programs are held during three, eight-week sessions in the fall, winter and spring.

 On-site aides – Front desk reception: welcome and direct students, respond to inquiries and accept payments and registrations; Hospitality: provide and organize refreshments during the lunch hour; A/V assistant: set-up equipment and prepare media resources for instructors’ use; work with laptops, flash drives, connectors, projectors, screens, TVs, VCRs, and DVD players.

 Travel – bring your passion for traveling to TSCOR!
-Join the Travel committee and help plan where to go and what to see.
-With new access to a 25 passenger bus, we plan to grow this program – as soon as it’s safe to resume traveling.
+Join the travel committee and help plan where to go and what to see.
+With new access to a 25 passenger bus, we plan to grow this program as soon as it’s safe to resume traveling.
 In the meantime, we’ve offered several successful walking tours of local sites.